 Excess fat not only makes you unhealthy; it also makes you look and feel shapeless.
-If you want to lose weight, focus on eating fresh salads and veggies.
-Keep portions at reasonable levels and avoid desserts, pastries, and other junk foods.
-This may sound counter-intuitive, but diet sodas can actually decrease the amount you eat over the course of a day and help you drop weight.
+To lose weight, focus on eating fresh salads and veggies.
+Keep portions reasonable and avoid desserts, pastries, and other junk foods.
+This may sound counter-intuitive, but diet sodas can decrease the amount you eat over a day and help you drop weight.

 15) Eat Healthier Snacks:

-Instead of eating unhealthy snack foods like chips or candy bars, eat fresh fruit.
+Eat fresh fruit instead of eating unhealthy snack foods like chips or candy bars.
 Staying away from high-calorie snacks can help you reduce your overall calorie intake.
-If you have sweet cravings, try eating healthier foods like low-fat yogurt, unsweetened applesauce, or pretzels with peanut butter.
+If you crave sweet, try eating healthier foods like low-fat yogurt, unsweetened applesauce, or pretzels with peanut butter.

 While it is helpful to follow these suggestions and tips, the best way to prevent yourself from overeating is to change your mindset about how you eat.
 Overeating is a problem just like any other addiction, and that it could be overcome with the proper mindset.